sis-cmdb/sis-ui/README.md

 # Description

-The SIS-ui is a generic UI that lets users create schemas, hooks, and entities.
+The sis-ui is a generic UI that lets users create schemas, hooks, and entities.
 It is built with angular.js and is a completely standalone application that uses only HTTP to communicate with the backend.
 There is no server side rendering component.